Kinohi Institute, Inc.

-Much of the Institute's work centers on developing non-destructive, non-contact technology capable of finding and characterizing microbial life living within these icy ecosystems and similar habitats on other worlds.
-The Institute transfers promising technology to medical diagnostic tasks including pathogen recognition and cancer detection.
+The Institute's work centers on developing non-destructive, non-contact technology capable of finding and characterizing microbial life living in icy ecosystems.
+We are particularly interested in the ability of microbial life to survive in the ices of Earth's cryosphere, and their adaptation to global warming.
+We transfer promising technology to medical diagnostic tasks including pathogen recognition and cancer detection.

 International interdisciplinary team exploring Lake Untersee, high in the mountains of Dronning Maud Land, Russian Sector, Antarctica.
 This meromictic lake, covered with ice for at least 10,000 years, hosts a rich photosynthetic microbial community within the ice of the lake.